What is Google CCAI?

 Customers are tired of complicated menus, lengthy announcements, limited non-voice interaction options, long wait times and inaccurate responses to inquiries that require time-consuming follow-up to resolve.
 Dialogflow's conversational, natural language capabilities deliver streamlined IVR solutions that are rich with self-service options.
 Virtual Agents embedded in websites and mobile applications provide quick and efficient resolution without the need to interact with an agent.
 And when an agent's expertise is required, the agent is fully aware of the background details and is quickly presented with tools to resolve the issue.

 Google CCAI solutions can be rapidly delivered to address urgent customer service needs.
-For example, many organizations used Google CCAI solutions to help combat this year’s unique servicing issues brought by the COVID-19 pandemic.
+For example, many organizations turned to Google CCAI solutions to help combat the unique servicing issues brought by the COVID-19 pandemic.
+The unexpected and rapid change in consumer behavior and expected engagement required the quick and dynamic solutions that CCAI can provide.

 Virtual Agents can be easily deployed across multiple interaction channels.
 As customers traverse multiple channels, Virtual Agents maintain the context and progress of their issue to reduce frustration and resolution time.
 In addition, Google's robust APIs support a common integration layer with backend enterprise applications, providing accurate responses to customer inquiries that remain consistent across channels.